Lockridge Medical Clinic

-Lockridge Medical Clinic was a historic building notable for its Prairie School-style design by Frank Lloyd Wright, located in Whitefish, Montana, United States.
-Originally built as a medical clinic in 1963, the building served a variety of other commercial purposes before it was demolished by its owners in 2018.
+Lockridge Medical Clinic was a building in Whitefish, Montana, United States, designed by Frank Lloyd Wright in the Prairie style.
+Built as a medical clinic in 1963, the building served a variety of other commercial purposes before it was demolished by its owners in 2018.

 Before its demolition, it was one of three Wright-designed structures in the state of Montana.
 He had previously designed the Bitter Root Inn in Stevensville, which burned down in 1924, and the Como Orchards Summer Colony complex in Darby, of which only two small cottages survive.
 When the clinic building was demolished in 2018, it became the first of Wright's intact non-residential buildings to be intentionally destroyed since the Francisco Terrace apartment complex in Chicago was torn down in 1974, and the first of any kind since the W.S.
 Carr House in Grand Beach, Michigan was demolished in 2004.

 History

 Thaddeus Leon Lockridge, a practicing physician in Whitefish, Montana, approached Frank Lloyd Wright to commission him for the design of a new medical clinic building in 1958.
 Reportedly, Lockridge and his wife chose Wright, by then one of the most famous architects in America, after a Montana architectural firm quoted them a price so "exorbitantly high" that they decided they "may as well have Frank Lloyd Wright design it".
 Wright drew up plans for the building with his close assistant, John H. "Jack" Howe.
 The design was among Wright's last works, as he died the following year.
 Construction began in the summer of 1959, after Wright's death, with the carpenter visiting Taliesin to study Wright's methods.
 Taliesin Associated Architects (Wright's successor firm) was not involved with the construction process.
 John T. Whalen, a Whitefish doctor, and Bruce C. McIntyre, who had just closed his blood bank in St. John, Washington to move to Whitefish, joined Lockridge's practice in anticipation of the building's completion, although they protested the Wright design.

 At 5000 sqft, the clinic was one of the town's largest buildings, and was compared to "half of Montana".
 Its layout was based around a grid with units of four feet.
 The design of the building was based on Wright's Usonian houses.
 Its most noticeable design element, a ceiling-high plastic sphere embedded in the front facade and surrounded by a planter, was removed later after a "vehicular mishap", to provide a more direct entrance to the lobby.
 The sphere, which was well-lit and resembled a full moon, was used as a terrarium, and later owners of the building attempted to restore it to the facade but could not find any remaining pieces.
 The building's prominent rooftop gardens remained, but the flowers were removed to make way for HVAC equipment.